Augustus1110/README-Generator/README.md

  3. Make your changes and commit them.
  4. Push your changes to your forked repository.
  5. Submit a pull request detailing your changes.

+## Collaborators
+This project was completed with guidance and assistance from UC Berkeley Extension tutor Robby Kurle.

 ## Tests
 Tests are currently not available for this project.